-- You cannot do work that you did before;
+You cannot do work that you did before;

-- We decide that you cannot adjust to other work because of your medical condition(s); and
+SSA decides that you cannot adjust to other work because of your medical condition(s); and

-- Your disability has lasted or is expected to last for at least one year or to result in death.
+Your disability has lasted or is expected to last for at least one year or to result in death.

 The Social Security Administration uses five questions to determine if you’re to receive Social Security disability insurance benefits.

 Social Security disability insurance benefits are usually considerably lower than private disability insurance benefits.
-The average amount of SSDI benefits as of February 2018 is $1,197 per month, which, for most people, can hardly replace the salary they earned before becoming disabled.
+The average amount of SSDI benefits as of 2021 is $1,154.07 per month, which, for most people, can hardly replace the salary they earned before becoming disabled.

 Coupled with the low threshold of income you can earn while disabled and still keep your SSDI benefits, and the (albeit low) possibility that your SSDI benefits will be taxable, you may find that private disability insurance benefits are better suited for your coverage needs.
-Long-term disability insurance is meant to replace the income you earned before becoming disabled — all of it.
-Benefits come in at around 60% of your previous income, but because they’re not taxed, the amount almost entirely replaces your take-home pay.

 Another major advantage that private disability insurance coverage has over SSDI is that with the latter it may take years before you start receiving Social Security benefits.

-Long-term disability insurance typically has a waiting period (also called an “elimination period”) of around 90 days, and it could be an additional 30 days on top of that before you receive your first benefits check.
+Long-term disability insurance typically has a waiting period (also called an elimination period) of around 90 days, and it could be an additional 30 days on top of that before you receive your first benefits check.
 But Social Security benefits have a six-month waiting period, and that’s if you qualify.